 - Black: Available first to Cedar Apartments residents, but depending on demand, may be available to other residence-hall students.
 Limited availability.

-- Orange: Available to Birch, Linden, Tamarack and Pine residents and usable in the new Walnut Lot west of Walnut Hall, as well as the Oak Lot.
+- Orange (Sold Out): Available to Birch, Linden, Tamarack and Pine residents and usable in the new Walnut Lot west of Walnut Hall, as well as the Oak Lot.
 Limited availability.

 - Blue: Available to any residence hall student but usable only in the Oak Hall Lot.
 This is also the only residence-hall parking available for Oak.